Statute in Full:

 (d) A dog injuring or killing livestock may be killed by the owner of the livestock or his agent or any peace officer.

-(e) Any dog attacking any person in a vicious manner may be impounded by the county sheriff or animal control officer and held in quarantine for at least fifteen (15) days and not more than twenty (20) days after the attack to determine whether the dog has any disease which may be communicated to humans, except that no dog shall be quarantined if the dog's owner or custodian presents a valid rabies vaccination certificate showing the dog has been vaccinated against rabies by a licensed veterinarian.
-The costs of impoundment, quarantine and testing shall be paid by the owner or custodian of the dog.
-Any dog which attacks any person in a vicious manner may be destroyed or the owner or custodian of the dog may be fined not more than two hundred dollars ($200.00), or both.
-Proof of the fact that the dog has bitten or attacked any person at any place where a person is legally entitled to be is evidence that the dog is vicious within the meaning of this section.
+(e) Any animal attacking any person in a vicious manner or that bites any person may be impounded by the county sheriff or animal control officer and held in quarantine for at least ten (10) days or as long as necessary as determined by the Wyoming state health officer after the attack to determine whether the animal has any disease which may be communicated to humans.
+Home quarantine may be allowed as determined by the animal control officer or the county sheriff if the animal's owner or custodian presents a valid rabies vaccination certificate showing the animal has been vaccinated against rabies by a licensed veterinarian.
+The costs of impoundment, quarantine and testing shall be paid by the owner or custodian of the animal.
+Any animal which attacks any person in a vicious manner may be destroyed or the owner or custodian of the animal may be fined not more than two hundred dollars ($200.00), or both.
+Proof of the fact that the animal has bitten or attacked any person at any place where a person is legally entitled to be is evidence that the animal is vicious within the meaning of this section.
+A copy of any animal control officer report regarding the animal bite shall be submitted to the state health officer.

 (f) Upon the declaration of a public nuisance, the county sheriff may dispose of any unlicensed animals, the ownership of which cannot be determined.